 When people sign up to volunteer at Food for Others, they undoubtedly know the positive impact they will have on the local community.
 What many of our volunteers may not know is the positive impact that volunteering can have on their own mental and physical health, and that volunteering their time at FFO may even be increasing their lifespan.

 According to the Stanford Center on Longevity, volunteering improves cognitive function, reduces hypertension, and lowers the risk of depression.
-It can also reduce stress and elevate mood which both contribute to improved physical wellness.
+It can also reduce stress and elevate mood which both contributes to improved physical wellness.

 Volunteers tend to be more satisfied with their social lives as well.
 Individuals who volunteer frequently have more social connections, better quality of relationships, and report experiencing less loneliness.